OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 sme: GreatSoshiant
 target_audience: 'Developers deploying and maintaining Orbit chains.'
 sidebar_position: 2
-user_story: As a current or prospective Orbit chain deployer, I need to understand how to deploy an Orbit Rollup chain the Orbit SDK by understanding the available onboarding paths.
+user_story: As a current or prospective Orbit chain deployer, I need to understand how to deploy an Orbit Rollup chain using the Orbit SDK.
 content_type: how-to
 ---